Levi Hutchins

-Levi Hutchins (August 17, 1761 – June 13, 1855) was an American clockmaker, and inventor of the first American alarm clock.
+Levi Hutchins (August 17, 1761 – June 13, 1855) was an American clockmaker, and self-proclaimed inventor of the first American alarm clock.

+Biography

-Hutchins was born in Harvard, Massachusetts, to Gordon and Holly Hutchins.
+Hutchins was born in Harvard, Massachusetts, to Gordon and Holly Hutchins on August 17, 1761.
 In April 1775, during the American Revolutionary War, he served as a fifer under his father's command and witnessed the burning of Charlestown, Massachusetts.
 In September 1775, he enlisted in Captain Lewis' Company, in Colonel Varnum's Regiment, under General Greene.
 He marched to New York in the spring of 1776, where he was posted in Brooklyn.
-As Hutchins writes in his autobiography: